How ChessGate's AI Personalities Work

 What it measures: Did this player historically prefer this piece on this square?

-If Karpov put knights on d5 65% more often than average, any move placing a knight on d5 gets a +0.15 boost.
+If Karpov put knights on d5 substantially more often than average, any move placing a knight on d5 gets a boost.

 What it measures: In this game phase, did the player prefer quiet moves, captures, or checks?